simplify9/CqApi/README.md

 Through this design, all the boilerplate of HTTP methods is handled in the background.

 ## Setting up _CqApi_
+_CqApi_ provides the following routes to be injected into the master controller:

 - `ICommandHandler`: POST @ /resourceName (No body)